benjaminhuanghuang/30day-os-dev/_notes/asm-jmp.md

-Jump if not carry
+Jump if Carry Flag is 1 or 0
 ```
+JC      next                ; if error (carry flag is 1)
-JNC     next                ; No error
+JNC     next                ; No error (carry flag is 0)
 ```

 Jump if above or equal